How Do Worldschooled Kids Make Friends on the Road?

 And how transformational it is when they finally do make those connections we were seeking.

-Friendships Help Our Children to Grow
+How Do Friendships Help Our Children Grow?

 Having friendships on the move aren’t just nice to have… they shape everything about how our children grow, belong, and flourish.